 I make it a habit of going into SEMRush at least twice a month to look for potential partners.
 I use my top 10 keywords and, one by one, look to see who is ranking for them.
 I look at the results and ask myself:

 - Is this a software review site like Capterra that I should consider (or in my B2C example, something like consumer affairs)?

 - Is it an individual content creator/industry expert that posts about my software category?

 - Is it an industry publication or association that I should be a part of?

-Whatever it is, I always end up with a list of potential partners that I could reach out to for backlinks, traffic, leads, or even sales.
+If they fall into one of these categories, they should likely be considered as potential partners that I could reach out to for backlinks, traffic, leads, or even sales.
 I think this is an underutilized tool.
 I work with a few marketing leaders with PR backgrounds, and this seems to come to them naturally, but most other marketers don’t use it enough.

 2. Indirect sales partners

 The second type of partnership I recommend looking into is an indirect sales partner for your B2B SaaS business.
 Some of these you could potentially find through the SEMRush research I mentioned earlier.
 It adds another layer of marketing that can cut overall costs and advertising overhead.
 Resellers and affiliates offer existing networks and customer bases that can help you reach new customers and increase your revenue.
 And it's important to consider the kind of relationship you want to build with your partners.
 Using partners can also increase your brand awareness and improve your reputation, but you need to be wary of conflicts and incentives.